 fs-blog-product-designer-interview-questions-og

 If you’ve been on LinkedIn lately (or read literally any business newsletter), you’re probably well aware that the job market is hot, hot, hot.
-For tech companies, in particular, the competition to attract and retain talent is the fiercest it has been in decades
+For tech companies, in particular, the competition to attract and retain talent is the fiercest it has been in decades.
+Product design interview questions are a crucial part of the job interview process for both candidates and hiring managers, helping to identify the right fit for product design roles.

 Here are eight product designer interview questions to ask to gain a meaningful understanding of your candidates.